 What should you look for when buying a wallet?
 You want something that you can carry with ease (it’s always a bonus if it doesn’t make you uncomfortable when you sit on it!).
 It should have room enough for all your knickknacks.
 A good wallet should also allow you to retrieve your cash and cards quickly, without having to fumble too much.
 It should be usable in everyday conditions.
 RFID-protection isn’t strictly necessary – the feature is only useful if you have an RFID-enabled card.

-With that in mind, let’s take a look at in-depth look at the wallet’s make and usability next in our Ridge wallet review:
+With that in mind, let’s take an in-depth look at the wallet’s make and usability in our Ridge wallet review:

 The Ridge Wallet – at just 84 x 54 x 6 mm – is a tiny wallet.
 It should easily fit the palm of your hand – as well as almost any front pocket imaginable.
 You can fit this wallet in with the other items you usually carry in your pocket, like your phone.
 If you can picture a credit card, this wallet is just a bit longer and wider than that.
 If you’re used to leather wallets that become super bulky when stuffed to capacity, the Ridge Wallet will come as a breath of fresh air – it will always remain thin even when full.
 However, the tradeoff is the somewhat limited carrying capacity.
 Most of us don’t use a lot of paper currency these days, though, so that shouldn’t be a problem.